mageplaza/magento-2-banner-slider/README.md

 Fully written in jQuery, touch enabled extension based on OWL Carousel that lets you create beautiful responsive carousel slider.

+## IMPORTANT

+**THIS EXTENSION DEVELOPED FOR DEVELOPERS, IT REQUIRES INSERT A SNIPPET INTO CODE.
+IF YOU ARE ADMIN, YOU NEED HELPS FROM YOUR OWN DEVELOPERS.**

+WE WILL DEVELOP BANNER SLIDER FOR MERCHANT VERSION LATER.

 ## 1. Documentation